OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/TableMath/TableMath.md

 ## Overview ##

 The `TableMath` command performs a simple math operation on columns in a table.
-Although the design of the command could support more advanced cell range addressing schemes, it currently processes complete columns of data.
-For example, a table that is populated by the [`CalculateTimeSeriesStatistic`](../CalculateTimeSeriesStatistic/CalculateTimeSeriesStatistic.md) command can be manipulated to produce a new column of data.
 This command and related table commands are not an attempt to replace full-feature spreadsheet programs but are intended to help automate common data processing tasks.
+Additional table processing commands are available to manipulate table data that can be input to this command or further process this command's output.
+It is often helpful to perform operations that create new table columns in order to understand data processing workflow.

+The input is specified by a table column name (`Input1`) and one of the following (`Input2`), depending on the operator:

+* no second input, for example for `ToInteger` operation
+* second input column, for example to add values of each column
+* constant input value, for example to add a constant to all values in a column

-The input is specified by a table column name (`Input1`) and either a second input column name or a constant value (`Input2`), with the result being placed in the output column (`Output`).
+The second input value (`Input2`) can be a column name or a constant value, with the result being placed in the output column (`Output`).
-The `ToInteger` operator requires only one input value.
 Output that cannot be computed is set to the `NonValue` value.
-Inputs can be any combination of double precision and integer values.
+Inputs can generally be any combination of double precision and integer values.

 ## Command Editor ##